uDALES/u-dales/docs/udales-example-simulations.md

 ipoiss       = 1
 ```

-The driver input files are currently not included in the directory and can be downloaded from [this link](https://imperiallondon.sharepoint.com/:f:/s/uDALES/EoJoOEQ3TV9Ekvl8zZa1PnYBYMbIsROVEttojEL-xAOWQA?e=KjX4cO) (access currently only Imperial College London internal).
+The driver input files are currently not included in the directory and can be downloaded from [this link](https://www.dropbox.com/sh/ypttfugo426g101/AABTkSJPDeUwSA6VIxiSUG1Aa?dl=0).
 Alternatively, the `*driver*` files from simulation 501 can be used by copying them into the directory of 502.
 For that we recommend to set the `runtime` to at least 1000 s, and `tdriverstart` accordingly with `tdriverstart` <= `runtime` - `(driverstore-1)*dtdriver`.